softwaresaved/fair-research-software/episodes/10-open-collaboration.md

 The code from the testing chapter earlier has a bug with an extra bracket in eva_data_analysis.py (and if you have fixed that a missing import of summarise_categorical in the test).
 Let's go ahead and create a new issue in our GitHub repository to describe this problem.
-We can find the issue tracker on the "Issues" tab in the top left of the Github page for the repository.
+We can find the issue tracker on the "Issues" tab in the top left of the GitHub page for the repository.
 Click on this and then click on the green "New Issue" button on the right hand side of the screen.
 We can then enter a title and description of our issue.